 6.10.1.
-VISITOR POLICY FOR MINORS
+Visitor Policy for Minors

-- Without Administrative approval, NO juveniles OR juvenile family members of the Faculty, Students, or Staff will be allowed in Academic Areas of the Campus. - All juveniles on LECOM premises visiting for recruitment purposes must have permission from the Provost, Dean, or Vice President's office (depending on campus) and must be accompanied by a parent or guardian. - A juvenile is defined as a person under the age of 18.
+- Without administrative approval, NO juveniles or juvenile family members of the faculty, students, or staff will be allowed in academic areas of the campus. - All juveniles on LECOM premises visiting for recruitment purposes must have permission from the Provost or Dean (depending on campus) and must be accompanied by a parent or guardian. - A juvenile is defined as a person under the age of 18.